Tasks (internal API)

 result of the _execute() method.

-execute_logging_exceptions() bool[source]
+execute_logging_exceptions() WorkRequestResults[source]

 Execute self.execute() logging any raised exceptions.

-get_source_artifacts_ids() list[int][source]
+get_input_artifacts_ids() list[int][source]

 This refers to the artifacts actually used by the task.
 If dynamic_data is empty, this returns the empty list.